 If you want to expand your web presence, you may be thinking of working with a web designer.
 Especially this year, most businesses require a quality online presence.
 But the process of creating a website, even when hiring professional help, is involved.
 It requires a lot of planning, content, and time.
 Before you invest in hiring a web designer or embarking on your own web design endeavor, here are seven things I ask my clients to consider before starting their projects.

 What are your goals?

 First and foremost, having a clear goal in mind is crucial.
 Websites can be great but creating a website without a purpose is kind of like taking a road trip without a map- lots of fun, not great for business.
 Taking into account the time and monetary investment that go into a website, producing one without this step can be pretty detrimental to your business.
 Your goal can be simple- get subscribers to build your audience, improve online sales, interact more with customers, or just creating an online presence to direct customers to.
-Having a goal in mind is a great first step towards building an effective site.
+Having a goal and required skillset in mind is a great first step towards building an effective site.

 How are you going to drive traffic?

 Unless you have a very specific niche and virtually no competition, building and publishing a site is very rarely enough to bring people to it.
 Having a plan in mind to identify your customers and drive traffic before creating your site will help you determine areas to focus on, effective calls to action, and identify your goals.

 Quality images are a small, but important part of the web design process.
 Even the sharpest website is not going to look good with grainy, out of focus, low resolution, or poorly lit photos.
 If you have outstanding photos already, that’s fantastic!
 If not, it may be worth investing in a quality photographer or stock images to represent your brand professionally.
 Alternatively, if you don’t need very specific images, you or your designer can find plenty of free stock images.

 How will you integrate online sales into your workflow?